Advocating for Social and Environmental Justice in Stanislaus County and the Central Valley

 10-10:45am – Panel 1: Environmental Justice in Air, Water, and Land Use

-Summary: Substantial portions of Stanislaus County among the worst areas in the state drinking water, pesticides, particulate matter, as well as rates of asthma.
-The county was given an F rating for air quality from the American Lung Association and we were recently paid a visit by the Governor to highlight the need for cleaning up drinking water, especially in disadvantaged communities in the San Joaquin Valley.
+Summary: Substantial portions of Stanislaus County are in the highest percentile for drinking water, pesticides, PM2.5, as well as rates of asthma.
+The county was given an F rating for air quality from the American Lung Association and we were recently paid a visit by the Governor to highlight the need for cleaning up drinking water, especially in disadvantaged communities in Stanislaus County.
+In fact 1 million Californians don’t have access to clean drinking water, 350,000 in the San Joaquin Valley.
 This panel will explore how these issues affect public health especially in disadvantaged communities.

 10:45-11:15am – Q&A